spectrocloud/librarium/content/docs/06-integrations/00-prometheus-agent.md

 Prometheus is built around a time-series database that stores metrics data.
 It uses a flexible querying language called PromQL to extract and process metrics data.
 Prometheus also has a powerful alerting system that can be used to send notifications when specific conditions are met.

 Prometheus can be used to monitor a wide range of systems and services, including servers, containers, databases, and applications.
-It can be deployed in a variety of environments, including on-premises, cloud, and hybrid setups.
+It can be deployed in a variety of environments, including on-prem, cloud, and hybrid setups.

 The Prometheus Agent pack works in tandem with the [Prometheus Operator pack](/integrations/prometheus-operator).
 Check out the guides [Deploy Monitoring Stack](/clusters/cluster-management/monitoring/deploy-monitor-stack) and [Enable Monitoring on Host Cluster](/clusters/cluster-management/monitoring/deploy-agent) to learn how to create a monitoring stack with Prometheus for your Palette environment.